lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/simulations_analysis/README.md

 # Overview

 `src_code/simulations_analysis/` contains code to analyze the model simulations.
 The code is organized into different subdirectories, where each subdirectory corresponds to a different analysis.
 Below, we provide a brief description of each subdirectory in `simulations_analysis/`.
 We then explain how to run one analysis in detail.
+Note that all code is setup to submit batch jobs using task-spooler.

 ## Subdirectories